rparnas/ry-docs/coding-standard.md

   .ToList();
 ````

-* Include XML tags with their contents on a single line if the contents are only one line.
+* Include XML tags with their contents on a single line if the contents are short.

 ````
 <summary>A short summary.</summary>